Responsive Menu

 • Pickled foods (pickles, olives, sauerkraut)

-• Sourdough bread, fresh baked yeast goods (donuts, cakes, homemade breads, and rolls)
+• Sourdough bread, fresh baked yeast goods (donuts, cakes, homemade bread, and rolls)

 • Brewer’s yeast found in natural supplements